The Conformal Universe I: Physical and Mathematical Basis of Conformal General Relativity

-Despite the presence of the gravitational coupling constant $\kappa\equiv M^{-2}_{rP}$ and other possible dimensional constants, the total action integral $\tilde A= \tilde A^M+\tilde A^G + \tilde A^V$ grounded on a Cartan manifold is {\em equivalent} to a total action integral $A$, grounded on a Riemann manifold, which is free from dimensional parameters but in which a new field $\sigma(x)$ instead appears.
+Despite the presence of the gravitational coupling constant $\kappa\equiv M^{-2}_{rP}$ and other possible dimensional constants, the total action integral $\hat A= \hat A^M+\hat A^G + \hat A^V$ grounded in a Cartan manifold is {\em equivalent} to a total action integral $A$, grounded on a Riemann manifold, which is free from dimensional parameters but in which a new field $\sigma(x)$ appears.

-In \S\,\ref{confinvariance}, we shall prove that $A$ is even manifestly invariant under the {\em group of local conformal transformations}.
+In \S\,\ref{confinvariance}, we prove that $A$ is manifestly invariant under the {\em group of local conformal transformations}.
 Because of this overall symmetry, the study of the behavior of matter and geometry during the inflationary epoch is greatly facilitated.

-The possible interaction of $\sigma(x)$ with all other fields $\boldsymbol{\Psi}(x)$ and $g_{\mu\nu}(x)$ of the theory may result to a total Lagrangian density in which a clear--cut separation in three components $A^M$, $A^G$, $A^V$ is no longer possible.
-In particular, as already shown, $A^V$ cannot be regarded as the action integral of the vacuum.
-For this reason, we may express with all generality the conformal--invariant action integral derived from $\tilde A$ in the form
+The possible interaction of $\sigma(x)$ with all other fields $\boldsymbol{\Psi}(x)$ of the theory and $g_{\mu\nu}(x)$ may result in a total Lagrangian density, in which clear--cut separation into three components $A^M$, $A^G$, $A^V$ is no longer possible.
+For this reason, with all generality we may express the conformal--invariant action integral derived from $\tilde A$ in the form

-In summary, the total action integral of CGR can be expressed in two different but equivalent ways: either as a functional $\tilde A$ of tilde quantities grounded on a Cartan manifold of fundamental tensor $\tilde g_{\mu\nu}(x)$, and containing several dimensional constants, or as a functional $A$ of non--tilde quantities and dilation field $\sigma(x)$, grounded on a Riemann manifold of metric tensor $g_{\mu\nu}(x)$, but entirely free from dimensional constants.
+In summary, the total action integral of CGR can be expressed in two different but equivalent ways: either as a functional $\hat A$ of hat quantities grounded in a Cartan manifold of fundamental tensor $\hat g_{\mu\nu}(x)$, and containing several dimensional constants, or as a functional $A$ of non--tilde quantities and dilation field $\sigma(x)$ entirely free of dimensional constants and grounded in a Riemann manifold of metric tensor $g_{\mu\nu}(x)$.